 This fabulous holiday destination, located just east of the Hajar Mountains, offers families and couples alike a more relaxed alternative to the bright lights and big city surroundings of Dubai and Abu Dhabi.

 That's not to say holidays to Ras Al Khaimah aren't without the glamour.
-In fact, the destination is known throughout the entire UAE for its lavish hotels, immaculate beaches, historic Arabian monuments and family-friendly attractions, including the Iceland Water Park.
+In fact, the destination is known throughout the entire UAE for its lavish hotels, immaculate beaches, historic Arabian monuments and family-friendly attractions.

 Adventure activities are also aplenty.
 Indeed, you can hit the sand with a dune buggy ride in the dessert, head to Jebel Jais, the highest mountain in the UAE, to experience the world’s longest zipline – Jebel Jais Flight, or make waves as you enjoy a whole host of water sports.